leezhongjun/GorillaType/README.md

 # GorillaType

-Typing and destressing website :)
+A Flask webapp for typing and destressing :)

 Imagine Typeracer, but now you can spam any key on your keyboard!